 Our pets are part of our families.
 Words can’t even describe how much joy and comfort a pet can bring to your family.
 Your dog pet is your best friend that will always show you unconditional love, boundless enthusiasm, and trust all the time.
-As a loving pet owner, you will always do everything possible to provide your dog with high-quality food, abundant exercise, an indoor potty for dogs, and of course, a warm shelter.
+As a loving pet owner, you will always do everything possible to provide your dog with high-quality food, abundant exercise, indoor potty grass for dogs, and of course, a warm shelter.

 However, did you know that taking care of your dog’s gut health may be the most important thing that you need to do?
 Just like human beings, your dog’s gut is the foundation of their health and by far, the largest immune organ in their bodies.
 The gut plays a critical role in your dog’s life such as preventing toxins and other undesirable bacteria from finding their way into the dog’s bloodstream.